CSCAR/workshop-stata-intro/stata_markdown/05-data-manipulation.md

 ^#^^#^^#^ Hidden variables

 The name "hidden variables" may be slightly more dramatic than need be.
-In Stata, under the [One Data](basics.html#one-data) principal, any information in the data^[We'll see some exceptions to this in the [programming](programming.html) section.] must be in a variable.
+In Stata, under the [One Data][one data] principal, any information in the data^[We'll see some exceptions to this in the [programming](programming.html) section.] must be in a variable.
 This includes the so called "hidden variables" of `_n` and `_N`.
 You can imagine that each row of your data has two additional columns of data, one for `_n` and one for `_N`.

 `_n` represents the row number currently.
 Currently, meaning if the data is re-sorted, `_n` can change.

 `_N` represents the total number of rows in the data, hence this is the same for every row.
-Again, if the data changes (e.g. you [drop](#keep-drop) some data) then `_N` may be updated.
+Again, if the data changes (e.g. you [drop][discarding data] some data) then `_N` may be updated.

 While you cannot access these hidden variables normally, you can use them in generating variables or conditional statements.
 For example, we've seen that `list` can use `in` to restrict the rows it outputs, and we've seen that it can use `if` to choose conditionally.
 We can combine these: